View Demetrios Louziotis's Obituary on TheDay.com and share memories

 |

-New London - Demetrios "Jim" Louziotis Sr., 92, of New London died Saturday, April 11, 2020, at Bayview in Waterford.
+New London - Demetrios "Jim" Louziotis Sr., 92 of New London died early Saturday, April 11, 2020, at Bayview Nursing Home in Waterford.
 Demetrios was born May 23, 1927, in New London to Diamantis and Anthromahe Konstantopoulos Louziotis.
 He married the former Mary Melligon over 60 years ago, who survives him.

-A graduate of Bulkeley High School, attended Northeastern University, and served in the U.S. Army.
+Jim dedicated his life to his family, church, country and community.
+A proud American of Greek descent, as he would say, these priorities were partly driven by his being born just prior to the Great Depression to immigrant parents who were always grateful for the opportunities their new country provided.
+It also helped form his entrepreneurial spirit that followed him in all endeavors.

-Private services were held.
-For more about Jim, to sign the online register and donation information visit www.byles.com.
+A graduate of Bulkeley School, where he was a multi-sport athlete, he formed relationships that stayed with him throughout life, always enjoying the annual gathering of the "Bulkeley Boys."
+He also attended Northeastern University, and served in the U.S. Army towards the end of World War II.
+He achieved the rank of sergeant while supporting senior members of the Allied Control Council.
+After his honorable discharge, he completed a business degree at Northeastern University, where he played football until joining a local semi-pro team.